-.. is a path that connects Tyrol and a new way to get to know the "country in the mountains".
+... is a path that connects Tyrol and a new way to get to know the "land in the mountains".

 Gullies resemble large ditches, small valleys or narrow chasms, incised into the rock by the cascading waters of thundering creeks and brooks.
 On this walk, you’ll encounter lots of them, along with notches, crests, ridges, steep flanks and scree slopes that will keep your pace in check.
 The rewards are great--outstanding views, clean air, and relatively few people to share the trail with--but be prepared to work for every view you get.
 Make your way down into Parseiertal Valley on steep and exposed tussock slopes, before climbing up to Langkar Cirque and Grießlscharte Notch.
 Beyond Winterjöchl Col, the trail passes behind Stierkopf Mountain, and resumes its climb up Kopfscharte Notch across rugged terrain.
 From the notch, head south towards Ansbacher Hut on wide open tussock slopes, drinking fine views and savouring precious Alpine moments on your way.Read more